-IMAT+FEA allows users to import simulation data from Nastran, I-deas, Abaqus, or Femap and then operate on that data using the full capabilities of MATLAB.
-Nastran users can read data directly from the binary result database (.op2), ASCII bulk data, ASCII or binary output4 (.op4), or the ASCII punch (.pch) file.
-I-deas and NX users can import and export associated data files (ADFs) or read the Universal files (.unv).
-Result data from Abaqus simulations are read directly from the output database (.odb), allowing the user to process Abaqus results independent of Abaqus/Viewer.
-Femap users can import from and export to the Neutral file format or directly to a Femap session via COM.
+IMAT+FEA allows users to import simulation data from Nastran, Abaqus, Femap, or I-deas and then operate on that data using the full capabilities of MATLAB.
+Nastran users can read data directly from binary output2 database, ASCII bulk data, ASCII or binary output4, or ASCII punch files.
+I-deas and NX users can import and export associated data files (ADF) or Universal files.
+Result data from Abaqus simulations are read directly from output database files, allowing the user to process Abaqus results independent of Abaqus/Viewer.
+Femap users can import from and export to the Neutral file format or directly to a Femap session.
 IMAT+FEA also provides a bidirectional interface to the Femap API, so MATLAB users can communicate directly with Femap via COM.
 IMAT+FEA is a powerful extension to any CAE application.